 Open for entries now with an Final Entry Deadline of Friday, August 20th, the One Drawing Challenge poses a simple question: Can you tell a powerful story about architecture with a single drawing?
 Your drawings could earn you $2,500 and get your project seen by thousands of top architecture firms in the process.
 Here’s how to get involved:

-The task is as follows: Create a single drawing that communicates a new architectural proposal or existing piece of architecture, and the experience of those that would inhabit it.
+Your task is simple.
+Create a single drawing that tells a visual story about architecture — existing or imagined — and the experience of those that inhabit it.
 It can be located anywhere in the world and be at any scale.
 It can take the form of a plan, section, elevation, perspective or sketch.
 As long as it portrays part or all of a building or group of buildings, it is eligible.

 If this sounds like hard work, look on the bright side: it’s likely you’ve already created an amazing drawing for your final review.
 If that’s the case, your submission is ready and waiting to go!

 You must write a short paragraph to accompanying your drawing — no longer than 150 words — that describes your drawing and the story it tells.
 This could include but is not restricted to descriptions of the formal, atmospheric and poetic qualities of the buildings and spaces shown in your drawing.
 There are no specific requirements here — be creative!